Nonketotic hyperglycinemia

 • These lesions correlate with an increased risk of cognitive impairment, stroke, and death. | |

-In 1894, Binswanger described a male with syphilis who suffered from leg weakness, arm tremors, progressive cognitive decline, including speech and memory, depression, and personality change (12; 13).
-Although autopsy demonstrated white matter atrophy, Binswanger did not realize the significance of this finding (145).
-In 1902, Alzheimer described a similar case and attributed the white matter changes to arteriosclerosis of the long, penetrating vessels (02; 146).
-It was not until 1962 that Binswanger's case was diagnosed as syphilis, and the term “subcortical arteriosclerotic encephalopathy” was proposed to describe cerebral arteriosclerosis affecting vessels of the white matter and subcortical grey matter (124).
+In 1894, Binswanger described a male with syphilis who suffered from leg weakness, arm tremors, progressive cognitive decline, including speech and memory, depression, and personality change (13).
+Brain autopsy revealed white matter atrophy.
+Subsequently, a similar case was presented, attributing the white matter changes to arteriosclerosis of the long, penetrating vessels (02).
+It was not until 1962 that Binswanger's case was diagnosed as syphilis, and the term “subcortical arteriosclerotic encephalopathy” was proposed to describe cerebral arteriosclerosis affecting vessels of the white matter and subcortical grey matter (125).

-CT brain scan, followed by MRI, revealed cerebral white matter changes in both asymptomatic and cognitively impaired individuals (140; 185; 20; 59).
+CT brain scan, followed by MRI, revealed cerebral white matter changes in both asymptomatic and cognitively impaired individuals (141; 186; 20; 59).
 These changes appear as hypodensities on CT and are described as white matter lucencies, leukoencephalopathy, or leukoaraiosis.
-On T2-weighted MRI, these lesions appear hyperintense and are called white matter abnormalities, white matter hyperintensities, cerebral white matter changes, or unidentified bright objects.
-MRI is more sensitive to these changes (58).
-Therefore, these white matter changes will be referred to herein as white matter abnormalities.
+On T2-weighted MRI, these lesions are hyperintense and are called white matter abnormalities, white matter hyperintensities, cerebral white matter changes, or unidentified bright objects.
+MRI is more sensitive to these changes than a CT scan (58).
+Therefore, these white matter changes will be called white matter abnormalities or disease.

 • The burden of white matter abnormalities increases with age. | |